tracecutter/viol/docs/prereq_lxml.rst

 Linux
 -----
 On linux the standard pip installation functions correctly.
-The installation will be performed automatically when invx is installed, so no further steps are required.
+The installation will be performed automatically when viol is installed, so no further steps are required.

 .. _install_lxml_macosx: